tribut/amazon-orders/README.md

 Free orders may be included by calling the script with the `--include_free` option, or passing `include_free=True` to `download_orders`.

+You can also extract a single year by specifying the `--single_year` option or passing `single_year=YEAR` to `download_orders`. (thanks to @tribut)

+Additionally, if you have 2 Factor Authentication set up for you Amazon account, you will be asked for your authentication code when running this from your terminal.
+When using this from another project, you can also pass your authentication code to `download_orders`. (thanks to @tribut)

 ## Install
 1. `git clone git@github.com:albalitz/amazon-orders.git`